thradams/cake/ownership.md

 }
 ```

+<button onclick="Try(this)">try</button>

-When is_empty(p) is true `p->data` is null; otherwise not null.
+When `is_empty(p)` is true `p->data` is null; otherwise not null.
 Since the analysis is not inter-procedural, the compiler does not have this information.
 Adding an assertion will lead the flow analysis to assume that `p->data` is not null and
 removes the warning.

 The problem with this approach is the distance between the location that imposes the postcondition and the assert.
 If `is_empty` changes, it could potentially invalidate the assert on the caller's side.
+Although a runtime check is in place, it is not as safe as a compile-time check because it may occur
+within a rarely used branch, allowing the bug to remain inactive for an extended period and
+potentially appearing on the client's machine.

-For this reason, a 'contract' approach is also being developed in Cake, although it
+For this reason, a 'contract' approach is also being developed in Cake, *__although it
-is still in the early stages.
+is still in the early stages of design__*.

+We can specify the post-conditions for the results of true and false branches using `true` and `false`
+at the function declaration, as well as for void functions using `post`

 ```c
 #pragma safety enable